6 Tips for heading home with a newborn

 Early learning: Time for a talk

 Sound simple?
 That's because it is!
 While some new parents feel a bit silly talking to babies who can't talk back, this isn't the same as talking to yourself.
 Tell your baby about your plans for the day during mundane tasks, such as diaper changes.
-The nuances may be lost on him for a while, but he'll definitely be listening and learning.
+The nuances may be lost on him for a while, but he'll definitely be listening

 Play it safe by making sure that you and anyone else who cares for your baby always puts him down to sleep on his back.